Zakynthos

-Zakynthos is a tourist destination, with an international airport served by charter flights from northern Europe.
-The island's nickname is "the Flower of the Levant", bestowed upon it by the Venetians who were in possession of Zakynthos from 1484 to 1797.
+Zakynthos is a tourist destination, especially amongst British tourists, with an international airport served by charter flights from northern Europe.
+The island's nickname is "the Flower of the Levant", bestowed upon it by the Venetians, who ruled Zakynthos from 1484 to 1797.

 History

 Ancient history

 The ancient Greek poet Homer mentioned Zakynthos in the Iliad and the Odyssey, stating that its first inhabitants were the son of King Dardanos of Arcadia, called Zakynthos, and his men.
 Before being renamed Zakynthos, the island was said to have been called Hyrie.
 Zakynthos was then conquered by King Arkesios of Kefalonia, and then by Odysseus from Ithaca.
-Zakynthos participated in the Trojan War and is listed in the Homeric Catalogue of Ships which, if accurate, describes the geopolitical situation in early Greece at some time between the Late Bronze Age and the eighth century BCE.
+Zakynthos participated in the Trojan War and is listed in the Homeric Catalogue of Ships, which, if accurate, describes the geopolitical situation in early Greece at some time between the Late Bronze Age and the eighth century BC.
 In the Odyssey, Homer mentions 20 nobles from Zakynthos among a total of 108 of Penelope's suitors.

-The Athenian military commander Tolmides concluded an alliance with Zakynthos during the First Peloponnesian War, sometime between 459 and 446 BC.
+The Athenian military commander Tolmides concluded an alliance with Zakynthos during the First Peloponnesian War, some time between 459 and 446 BC.
 In 430 BC, the Lacedaemonians led a force of about 1,000 heavy infantry, led by the Spartan admiral Cnemus, in an attack upon Zakynthos.
-Although the attackers managed to burn much of the surrounding countryside, the city itself refused to surrender and the attack ultimately failed.
+Although the attackers managed to burn much of the surrounding countryside, the city itself refused to surrender, and the attack ultimately failed.
 The Zakynthians are then enumerated among the autonomous allies of Athens in the disastrous Sicilian expedition.
 After the Peloponnesian War, Zakynthos seems to have passed under the supremacy of Sparta because in 374 BC, Timotheus, an Athenian commander, on his return from Kerkyra, landed some Zakynthian exiles on the island and assisted them in establishing a fortified post.
-These exiles must have belonged to the anti-Spartan party as the Zakynthian rulers applied for help to the Spartans who sent a fleet of 25 to the island.
+These exiles must have belonged to the anti-Spartan party, as the Zakynthian rulers applied for help to the Spartans, who sent a fleet of 25 to the island.